 That One Attack: As noted in Demonic Spiders above, anything with the potential for fire damage is immediately at least twice as dangerous as any other form of enemy.
 Fire damages equipment, most things are not resistant to it, and the enemies that tend to use it are also usually much tougher than other enemies.
 Fortunately, if you get your hands on something with fire damage, like the pyrotechnic axe, it's just as broken in your hands.

-That One Level: The Black Mountain Clan Mines.
+The Black Mountain Clan Mines.
 It's the only part of the game you can't talk your way around.
 Moreover, it's filled with rock golems which break most weapons when you attack them and do insane damage compared to what you've been fighting thus far.
-Any combat-heavy area counts, really, but most of them are placed fairly.
-The Black Mountain Clan Mines are more notorious because they are a relatively early part of the main quest and because you can't get around doing them.
+While there are other difficult combat-heavy areas, The Black Mountain Clan Mines are more notorious because they are a relatively early part of the main quest and because you can't get around doing them.

 At least Kree is optional, but the barbarians there are very fast, hit hard and are often in groups.
 You'd better bring along a necromizer or two.

 Unwinnable by Insanity: The developers went out of their way to avert this; at worst, you should be able to find the next main quest by consulting a guide and walking around randomly in the right place until you find a relevant location.
 However, if you kill Edward Teach before going to the Isle of Despair, there isn't a workaround for that.
 Other than that, as a developer interview indicated, if you go out of the way to break the game, all you're doing is making it harder on yourself once you stop screwing around.